SharadChoudhury/Hadoop-Project/README.md

 ### Step 2: RDS Setup

-1. Create an RDS instance with Mysql database.
+1. Create an RDS instance with MySQL database.

 2. Set up a connection between the RDS and EC2 instance (EMR master node).